 Answer: NONE.
 30 days prior to the boards convene date, assignment officers review the actual board files for two weeks to ensure accuracy.
 Once their review is complete, the DA Secretariat Board Recorders conduct a final check for completeness prior to voting.
 Officer management branches DO NOT provide OMLs of their “top” people to the board.
 Files are distributed to board members randomly.

-Question: If I need to add civilian college to my ERB, what documents am I required to bring?
+Question: If I need to add civilian college to my SRB, what documents am I required to bring?

 Answer: We need either an official transcript from your school, or a memorandum from the education center showing number of semester hours.